thangngoc89/blog/content/writing-reason-react-bindings-the-right-way/index.md

 }
 ```

-`age` is now has `undefined` value.
+`age` now has an `undefined` value.
 It's not so bad in most cases, but it could problematic.

 Here is how I implemented my `PersonalInformation.js` component: